SMARTIAN-X/Web_App_Dev_Group_12/Assignment1/README.md

 2. AIBOR VERA EBOSETALE 23/2607
    I worked on the view_results.php.This file displays the quiz score for every participant that partook in the quiz after submission. it fetches the scores from the database and presents them in a clear format.
-I also used intername styling for it.
+I also used internal styling for it.